Prince-Choudhury/PDF_Chat_App/README.md

 Welcome to the PDF Chat App!
 This web application allows you to chat with a chatbot powered by the OpenAI language model.
 It is designed to extract text from uploaded PDF files and answer your questions based on the content of the PDF.

+This app is an LLM (Large Language Model)-powered chatbot built using the following technologies:

+- **Streamlit:** A Python library for creating web apps with ease.
+- **LangChain:** Providing natural language processing capabilities.

 ## Getting Started

 Follow these steps to set up the PDF Chat App on your local machine: